Mental Illness Part 4 – Panic Disorder; Help for Parents

 Most people who live with panic disorder who are engaged in a personalized treatment plan, including effective medication and other treatment, find their symptoms are reduced enough to help them achieve recovery.

 Be encouraged.
 There is help for anyone who has a panic or anxiety disorder.
-Hope is real…very real.
+Hope is real.
+Don’t give up.

-If you think your child could have a panic disorder take them for an evaluation as soon as possible if they’re a minor.
-If they’re an adult share this information with them and encourage them to consider seeking help.
+If you think your minor child could have a panic disorder take them for an evaluation as soon as possible.
+If they’re an adult share, then this information with them and encourage them to consider seeking help.
 The sooner treatment begins, the sooner they can get relief.
-If you don’t know of a counselor to go to you could always start with their physician.
+If you don’t know of a counselor to go to you could always start with their physician who could make a referral.

 To fnd a Christian counselor, psychologist, etc. in your area go to: www.connect.aacc.net (search by zip code) – AACC is The American Association of Christian Counselors.